Environmental incident response

 Monitoring consent compliance and responding to incidents, while necessary and important, are more like the ambulance at the bottom of the cliff.
 They are needed to fix a problem often after the environmental damage has occurred, and stop it happening again.

-During 2017/2018 there were around 3,902 resource management incidents across Canterbury.
+During 2018/19 there were 3,530 resource management incidents across Canterbury.
 Most of these related to air quality – reflecting the visibility of the issue and community priorities.
 The second largest group was water.

 If an incident has the potential to seriously impact the environment, a Resource Management Officer will make a site visit at the earliest opportunity.